benjohnstone1/twilio-google-sheets-outbound-sms/README.md

 ![Screen Shot 2022-03-02 at 2 21 32 PM](https://user-images.githubusercontent.com/7649418/156451784-d93ae78a-1574-44df-8437-188f90f2dc24.png)

-5. Populate "From" field with a Twilio-owned number in your account, "To" field with where you want to send the message and the "Body" with your desired message
+5. Back in your sheet populate the "From" field with a Twilio-owned number in your account, "To" field with where you want to send the message and the "Body" with your desired message

 6. Hit "Send with Twilio"!